edgedb/easy-edgedb/chapter20/index.md

 }
 ```

 This one is probably closest to an actual usable type for a real game.
 With `start_time` and `end_time`, `place` and `people` (plus `url`) we can properly arrange which characters are at which locations, and when.
-The `description` property is for users of the database with descriptions like `'The Demeter arrives at Whitby, crashing on the beach'` that are used to find events when we need to.
+The `description` property makes it easy for usersof the database to find events.
+It might contain something like `'The Demeter arrives at Whitby, crashing on the beach'`.

 The last two types in our schema, `Currency` and `Pound`, were created two chapters ago so we won't review them here.

 ## Navigating EdgeDB documentation

-Now that you have reached the end of the book, you will certainly start looking at the EdgeDB documentation.
+Now that you have reached the end of the book, you'll be referencing our documentation to refresh what you know and to learn more.
 We'll close the book out with some tips to do so, so that it feels familiar and easy to look through.

 ### Syntax